Sole Proprietorship vs. LLC

 Sole Proprietorship Advantages and Disadvantages

-• It doesn’t enable you to build business credit
+• They don’t enable you to build business credit

 LLC Advantages and Disadvantages